The

 Why did Jesus say we should believe in him?
 "Believe

-at least believe on the evidence of the miracles themselves."
-John
+or at least believe on the evidence of the miracles themselves."

-14:11 And likewise John writes as to the purpose of the
+John 14:11 And likewise John writes as to the

 The first Christian sermon in Acts 2 utilizes the testimony of